 Pre-purchase Asbestos Survey

 Buying property is a time when we all want to know what hidden liabilities we may be landing ourselves with.
-The pre-purchase asbestos survey is designed to take away some of the doubt.

 Re-inspection Asbestos Survey

 We can provide you with costs and timeframes for re-inspections.
-We don’t advocate annual re-inspection but instead look to set re-inspection periods using a risk based approach.
+We don’t advocate annual re-inspection but instead look to set re-inspection periods using a risk-based approach.

-If you manage or own commercial property and fail to effectively manage your asbestos you could be find yourself liable to prosecution by the HSE.
+If you manage or own commercial property and fail to effectively manage your asbestos you could find yourself liable to prosecution by the HSE.

-Many of the asbestos surveys we undertake each year are carried out on behalf of property developers.
-This type of client generally falls into three distinct categories.
-Those looking to buy a property but wanting an asbestos survey first.
-Those that have already bought a property and now need an asbestos survey to start demolition…
+Many of the Asbestos Surveys we undertake each year are carried out on behalf of property developers.
+This type of client generally falls into three distinct categories: Those looking to buy a property but wanting an asbestos survey first Those that have already bought a property and now need an asbestos survey to start demolition…